MindfulMinun/benjic.xyz/src/index.md

 <section id="code">

 <!-- "6 years ago": time since October 2016 -->
 I love to code.
 It’s my dream to write code for a living.
 I picked up JavaScript during my freshman year of high school while messing around with Firefox Scratchpad.
 I naturally went on to learn the other two web languages, HTML and CSS.
-Over the course of these 6 years, I’ve become fluent in front-end workflow, combining technologies ranging from CI with Heroku and Netlify, GitHub Actions, integration with Visual&nbsp;Studio Code, backends in Deno or Node.js with Express, you name it.
+Over the course of <time datetime="2016-10" title="October 2016">these 6 years</time>, I’ve become fluent in front-end workflow, combining technologies ranging from CI with Heroku and Netlify, GitHub Actions, integration with Visual&nbsp;Studio Code, backends in Deno or Node.js with Express, you name it.

 </section>
 <section id="contact">